Azriely/Rocket_Elevators_GraphQL/README.md

 ```

 Question 2:
-Retrieving customer information and the list of interventions that took place for a specific building
+Retrieving Intervention info for a specific Interventiong (id: 1 in this example) and modifying the start date.
 Query 2:

 ```